siderolabs/talos/website/content/v1.12/talos-guides/configuration/swap.md

 Kubernetes by default [does not allow swap to be used by containers](https://kubernetes.io/blog/2025/03/25/swap-linux-improvements/), as it can lead to performance issues and unpredictable behavior.

+Refer to [Tuning Swap for Kubernetes](https://kubernetes.io/blog/2025/08/19/tuning-linux-swap-for-kubernetes-a-deep-dive/) for more information.

 At the very minimum, enable swap usage in the `kubelet` configuration with the following machine configuration patch:

 ```yaml